dry-python/returns/docs/pages/container.rst

 since we are using ``__slots__`` for better performance and strictness.

 Well, nothing is **really** immutable in python, but you were warned.

+We also provide :class:`returns.primitives.types.Immutable` mixin that users can use to quickly make their classes immutable.

 .. _type-safety: